 Regular, special, and emergency meetings of the Crenshaw County Board of Education shall be held in the regular Board meeting room, unless changed in the manner prescribed herein.
-Regular meetings are scheduled on the third (3rd) Monday of each month at 6:00 pm at the Board office.
+Regular meetings are scheduled on the third (3rd) Monday of each month at the Board office at a time posted as required by law.